saimoomedits/Saimoomedits/README.md

 <p align="center">
   <b>
    Hey there, welcome to my profile readme.
-I am linux enthusiast and software developer.
+I am a linux enthusiast and software developer.
    <br>
    I am currently learning rust and working on a new rice.
   </b><br><br>